-- Observe your child within the program setting join him/her in an activity - Have daily contacts with staff members - Attend Parent Board meetings and provide input concerning the program - Attend family/child activities - Share your talent/skill/hobby with your child's class - Arrange for your military unit to display equipment, etc. to share with the children - Take note of announcements posted in the center
+- Observe your child within the program setting.
+Join him/her in an activity - Have daily contacts with staff members - Attend Parent Board meetings and provide input concerning the program - Attend family/child activities - Share your talent/skill/hobby with your child's class - Arrange for your military unit to display equipment, etc. to share with the children - Take note of announcements posted in the center.

-COMMUNICATION Daily activity sheets are sent home each day for infants through the toddler age.
+COMMUNICATION Daily activity sheets are sent home each day for Infants thru the toddler age.
 This report contains information relative to meals, rest periods, diaper changes/ toileting, the child's moods, and other activities that have occurred during the day.
 Each classroom posts their day's activities.
 Weekly activity plans and the daily schedule are also posted.
 Teachers are available daily for short chats regarding the classroom's activities.
-If a longer conference is desired, please notify the center's director so that arrangements can be made for another staff member to substitute in the classroom.
-It is of utmost importance that there be adequate classroom supervision at all times.
-Telephone conferences can be arranged if necessary.
+If a longer conference is desired, please notify the Center Director so that arrangements can be made for another staff member to substitute in the classroom.
+It is of utmost importance that there be adequate supervision at all times.
+Phone conferences can be arranged if necessary.
 Families are encouraged to talk with their children daily about their activities.
-Open communication between families and staff will promote a healthier environment for the child, and a more satisfactory care arrangement for the family.
-CYP maintains a Facebook page, "Quantico Child and Youth Programs," that posts upcoming events and information on base or facility closures - be sure to 'like' the page.
+Open communication between families and staff will promote a healthier environment for the child and a more satisfactory care arrangement for the family.
+CYP maintains a Facebook page, "Quantico Child and Youth Programs", that posts upcoming events and information on base or facility closures, be sure to 'like' it.
 CYP utilizes email blasts to communicate important information.
-The email address given on enrollment documentation will be used.
-See the front desk to add multiple email addresses.
+We will use the email address given on enrollment documentation.
+See the front desk if you'd like to add multiple email addresses.

 MUTUAL RESPECT POLICY CYP is a successful program due to the continuous partnership between staff and parents.
-We pride ourselves on consistently providing world-class customer service, and encourage feedback from patrons on how we met your needs and also how we can improve.
-This respectful communication is a two-way path, and we expect our patrons to be respectful to our staff and children at all times.
-While we encourage feedback and opportunities to improve services, rude, inappropriate, or perceived threatening behavior/language from a patron can result in notification to Command and/or denial of service.
+We pride ourselves on consistently providing world class customer service, and encourage feedback from patrons on how we met your needs and also how we can improve.
+This respectful communication is a two-way path and we expect our patrons to be respectful to our staff and children at all times.
+While we encourage feedback and opportunities to improve services, rude, inappropriate or perceived threatening behavior/language from a patron can result in notification to Command and/or denial of service.

-PARENT BOARD A Parent Board (PB) is established to discuss CYP recommendations for improving programs and services and to coordinate a parent participation program.
+PARENT BOARD A Parent Board (PB) is established to discuss CYP recommendations for improving programs and services and coordinate a parent participation program.
 The PB shall be comprised of and chaired by volunteers who have children enrolled in CYP.
-All parents are encouraged to attend the quarterly PB meetings, and we are always looking for room representatives.
-For additional information on the PB, please see the center's director.
+We encourage all parents to attend the quarterly PB meetings and are always looking for room representatives.
+For additional information on the PB, please see your Center Director.

-CLASSROOM WISH LISTS Occasionally, the classroom will post a wish list of items that are needed, such as paper towel rolls, dress-up clothes, magazines, thread spools, wallpaper samples, etc. Please check with your child's classroom or center's director before discarding items that may be of use in the center.
+CLASSROOM WISH LISTS Occasionally, the classroom will post a wish list of items that are needed such as paper towel rolls, dress-up clothes, magazines, thread spools, wall paper samples, etc. Please check with your child's classroom or Center Director before discarding items that may be of use in the center.
 Your trash just may be our treasure!